apache/flink/docs/dev/table/streaming/match_recognize.md

 The query partitions the `Ticker` table by the `symbol` column and orders it by the `rowtime` time attribute.

-The `PATTERN` clause specifies that we are interested in a pattern with a starting event `STRT_ROW` that is followed by one or more `PRICE_DOWN` events and concluded with a `PRICE_UP` event.
+The `PATTERN` clause specifies that we are interested in a pattern with a starting event `START_ROW` that is followed by one or more `PRICE_DOWN` events and concluded with a `PRICE_UP` event.
 If such a pattern can be found, the next pattern match will be seeked at the last `PRICE_UP` event as indicated by the `AFTER MATCH SKIP TO LAST` clause.

 The `DEFINE` clause specifies the conditions that need to be met for a `PRICE_DOWN` and `PRICE_UP` event.
-Although the `STRT_ROW` pattern variable is not present it has an implicit condition that is evaluated always as `TRUE`.
+Although the `START_ROW` pattern variable is not present it has an implicit condition that is evaluated always as `TRUE`.

 A pattern variable `PRICE_DOWN` is defined as a row with a price that is smaller than the price of the last row that met the `PRICE_DOWN` condition.
 For the initial case or when there is no last row that met the `PRICE_DOWN` condition, the price of the row should be smaller than the price of the preceding row in the pattern (referenced by `START_ROW`).

 A pattern variable `PRICE_UP` is defined as a row with a price that is larger than the price of the last row that met the `PRICE_DOWN` condition.

-The query produces a summary row for each found period in which the price was constantly decreasing.
+This query produces a summary row for each period in which the price of a stock was continuously decreasing.

-The exact representation of output rows is defined in `MEASURES` part of the query.
+The exact representation of the output rows is defined in the `MEASURES` part of the query.
 The number of output rows is defined by the `ONE ROW PER MATCH` output mode.

 {% highlight text %}
  symbol       start_tstamp       bottom_tstamp         end_tstamp